PacificBiosciences/portello/docs/user_guide.md

 ## Usage Example:

-Portello requires two primary file inputs:
+Portello requires a reference genome and two alignment file inputs:
-1. Contig to reference alignments
+1. Assembly contig to reference alignments
-2. Read to contig alignments
+2. Read to assembly contig alignments

-See the inputs section below for more details on recommendations for these files.
+See the inputs section below for more details on recommendations for these alignment files.

-Given these two input alignment files, a typical liftover command is demonstrated below.
-Note that all direct BAM output from portello is unsorted, so piping the liftover reads directly into a tool like `samtools sort` is a best practice to efficiently obtain an IGV/variant-caller ready liftover bam file.
+Given these two input alignment files represented as `$asm_to_ref_bam` and `$read_to_asm_bam`, a typical liftover command is demonstrated below.
+Note that all direct BAM output from portello is unsorted, so piping the liftover reads directly into a tool like `samtools sort` is a best practice to efficiently obtain an indexed liftover bam file.

 ```
 threads=16
+portello \
+  --threads $threads \
+  --ref $ref_fasta \
+  --assembly-to-ref $asm_to_ref_bam \
+  --read-to-assembly $read_to_asm_bam \
+  --remapped-read-output - \
-portello --threads $threads --assembly-to-ref $asm_to_ref --read-to-assembly $read_to_asm --remapped-read-output - --unassembled-read-output unasm.bam |\
+  --unassembled-read-output unasm.bam |\
-samtools sort -@$threads - --write-index -O BAM -o remapped.sort.bam
+samtools sort -@$threads - --write-index -o remapped.sort.bam
 ```

-When viewing the output `remapped.sort.bam` in IGV, it is recommended to group on the `PS` tag, to see a phased-like view of the read alignments by grouping the reads to their respective assembly contigs.
+When viewing the output `remapped.sort.bam` in IGV, it is recommended to group on the `PS` tag, to see a pseudo-phased view of the read alignments by grouping the reads to their respective assembly contigs.
 See the [Tags](#tags) section below for details of the `PS` tag string.

 ## Inputs

 Best practice and expectations for input alignment files are provided below.
 Note that secondary reads in either input file will be ignored.
+It is assumed that both input alignment files are left-shifting alignment indels, portello will take steps to preserve this left-shifting in the remapped output.

 ### Read-to-assembly alignments